apurvamulay/apurvamulay/README.md

 - ⚡ Fun fact: ...
 -->

-:books: I’m Graduate Student in Computer Science at Syracuse University
+:books: Graduated with Research based Master's degree in Computer Science at Syracuse University with Thesis in Graph Representational Learning

 🔭 I am currently researching on Machine Learning on Graphs